-On June 1, 2017, Google announced that a range of cells from a Sheet will soon be able to be copy/pasted into a Doc with the same refresh capabilities as charts.
+A range of cells from a Sheet can be copy/pasted into a Doc with the same refresh capabilities as charts.

 Inserting a Drawing into a document allows for pasting multiple images into one frame within a Google Doc.
 For example, an entire Google Slides slide can be copy/pasted into a Drawing within a document.

 Here is a view-only Google Doc that’s embedded in this WordPress blog using the code provided within the document when it’s published.
 This is a copy of recent iOS Gmail app design changes that was published by Google.